London shares slide on growth jitters; JD Sports, retailers weigh | Business

 London shares slide on growth jitters; JD Sports, retailers weigh

-UK shares slipped on Tuesday as surging inflation stoked worries about central banks' rate-hike path ahead of key meetings, while JD Sports fell after the antitrust watchdog found the retailer to have conspired to illegally fix certain product prices.
+UK shares slipped on Tuesday as surging inflation stoked worries about interest rate-hike paths ahead of key central bank meetings, while JD Sports fell after the country's antitrust watchdog found the retailer to have conspired to illegally fix certain product prices.

 - Country: